 There are plenty of event planners in Chicago, but they’re not all created equal.
 Most professionals in this fieldwork in specific niches that target unique segments of the market.

 This article will offer a comprehensive introduction to the types of event planners out there, the services they offer, the unique skills and training required to perform specialized types of event planning, and more.

-What is an event planner?
+what is an event planner?

 An event planner is a professional who helps clients plan parties, weddings, conventions, corporate meetings and other events by coordinating details, making arrangements with contractors, and ensuring that everything goes smoothly on the day of the event.
 If that sounds like a lot of work, that’s because it is.

 Event planners often work well over 40 hours per week, must multi-task to help their clients accomplish a wide variety of goals, and must coordinate large, diverse groups of people.
-There’ a reason clients are willing to invest in hiring an event coordinator.
+There’s a reason clients are willing to invest in hiring an event coordinator.

-Is there a demand for event planners?
+is there a demand for event planners?

 There is a high demand for event planners in the United States.
 According to the U.S. Bureau of Labor, “Employment of meeting, convention, and event planners is projected to grow 7 percent from 2018 to 2028, faster than the average for all job occupations” (1).

 Part of the reason demand for event coordinators is so high is that these professionals work in a diverse array of fields.
 Some focus on helping corporate clients organize internal meetings and industry conventions, while others offer their services to the private sector to plan events like weddings, birthday parties and anniversaries.